ChrisCummins/pip-db/Documentation/Log.md

  * Change the wording of usability scenarios to remove direct references to CSV format, and instead describe that the participant would like to import the search results into a spreadsheet program.

+### Sunday 13th

+TODO:

+ * Turn the list of changes to make as a result of the usability tests into a set of actionable issues, with issue tracker entries for each.

+ * Write up usability test report.

+ * Research parallelism techniques for Clojure server back-end.